A good foundation for any blog…

 Email Marketing and List Building

 AWeber is the premium email marketing provider I use.
-I’ve used other providers and I think AWeber has more options and provides better segmentation tools.
-I recorded a podcast that covers 5 Reasons To Start Building Your List with AWeber.
+I've used other providers and I think AWeber has more options and provides better segmentation tools.
+They also have one of the highest deliverability rates in the industry.
+AWeber integrates with these popular blogging softwares, social media marketing tools and ecommerce applications:

-If you want to contact me to ask specific questions about blogging, social media, Google Analytics, YouTube, etc. sign up for my newsletter and you’ll be able to reply with your questions to the first email that goes out after you confirm your subscription.
+If you want to contact me to ask specific questions about blogging, social media, Google Analytics, YouTube, etc. sign up for my newsletter using the form on the sidebar, and you'll be able to reply with your questions to the first email that goes out after you confirm your subscription.

 If you want to know more about any of the resources mentioned here or if you just want to say “Hi!”, you can leave a voice mail message by using the SpeakPipe icon over on the right and be sure to tell me your name and where you are from.